All about down:

 Not all down is created equal.

 Down is nature's finest, most efficient insulator, providing lightweight warmth and loft.
-Insulation in down comes not from the down itself, but rather from the air that it traps in pockets.
+Insulation in down comes not from teh down itself, but rather from the air that it traps in pockets.
 Heat transfers very slowly between the barriers between air pockets.
-The smaller the pocket means more barriers, and better insulating power.
+The smaller the pocket, the more barriers, and better insulating power.

 Down filling is made up of large three-dimensional clusters of down fiber to create loft and insulation.
 Fill, or Fill Power, are terms used to describe the size and quality of the down cluster.